AKAspanion/ownerstown-test-app/README.md

 # Ownerstown Frontend
-Frontend for Ownerstown interview test app.
+A bar phone created for Ownerstown interview test app.

 ## Task
 Create a UI that resembles a numpad, and use it to call API with superhero code.